Question 196·Hard·Rhetorical Synthesis

 Step-by-step Explanation

-The question asks for a sentence that explains how electrochromic windows allow greater control over light transmission than photochromic lenses.
+You need a sentence that explains why electrochromic windows provide greater control over light transmission than photochromic lenses.

-- Electrochromic windows: "Applying a small electric voltage moves ions... changing its tint" and "Users can adjust an electrochromic window’s transparency at any time and hold the glass at intermediate tint levels."
-This means users can actively control the tint whenever they want, including intermediate levels.
+- Electrochromic windows: tint changes when a small electric voltage moves ions, and users can adjust transparency at any time and hold intermediate tint levels.